 The other main thing to keep in mind as you’re looking for a job is that flexibility is key.
 A flexible mindset will help keep what can be a long and stressful process from becoming too overwhelming.
 You may also have to look beyond your ideal job title or dream organization, or expand your search in other ways if you’re finding that you aren’t getting the results you want.
 This can be discouraging, but is your best strategy in the long-run because, even if your first job ends up not being exactly what you hoped for, it is still a crucial step in helping you get to your long-term career goals.

 It’s also good to look for positions that are specifically hiring recent graduates because you know that you’re automatically a strong candidate!
 The Pathways program through the federal government is a great example of this.
 Pathways hires for a variety of positions throughout the federal government, but make sure you check out the SuccessWorks resources for federal hiring before you apply.

-"All of my friends already have jobs, I must be doing something wrong!"
+If all of my friends already have jobs but I don't, am I doing something wrong?